Marion County, Oregon

 History and Naming

 The waterfalls of Silver Falls State Park were discovered and named by local photographer June Drake in the late 1880's.
-Twin Falls was likely named because of its natural tendency to divide into two fanning veils.
+Double Falls was obviously named for its two-step form.

 Location & Directions